moveit/moveit.ros.org/documentation/contributing/future_projects/index.markdown

 - Description of programming skills: C++
 - Difficulty level: Medium
 - List of potential mentors: Robert Haschke, Henning Kayser
 - Detailed description: The [MoveIt Task Constructor](https://ros-planning.github.io/moveit_tutorials/doc/moveit_task_constructor/moveit_task_constructor_tutorial.html) framework provides a flexible and transparent way to define and plan actions that consist of multiple interdependent subtasks.
 It draws on the planning capabilities of MoveIt to solve individual subproblems in black-box planning stages.
-Porting this MoveIt 2 may also include porting MoveIt 1's MoveGroup interface to MoveIt 2.
+Porting this to MoveIt 2 may also include porting MoveIt 1's MoveGroup interface to MoveIt 2.

+<a name="ros-control-integration"></a>

 ## Improved Integration with ROS-Controls and Controller Switching